albertboston/helper_scripts/README.md

 # rcassidy_scripts
-Random public scripts I've worked on
+Repository for one-off scripts that Ryan C has worked on and wanted to put somewhere in source control